eth-sri/eth-sri.github.io/_blogposts/synthid.md

 In <i>["Black-Box Detection of Language Model Watermarks"](/publications/gloaguen2024detectingwatermarks)</i> we showed that hiding the fact that an LLM watermark is deployed is not feasible, as watermark presence can be cheaply detected using only black-box queries, for all 3 of the most popular watermarking scheme families.
 Extending the results on Gemini 1.0 from the paper, we found no reliable evidence of a watermark on the Gemini 1.5 API.
 This matches [the official claims](https://deepmind.google/technologies/synthid/), stating that the watermark is only present in the Gemini App and Web.
-As those deployments are not suitable for 1000s of similar queries, we ran our tests on a local deployment of a model watermarked with SynthID-Text:
+As those deployments are not suitable for querying with thousands of similar prompts, we ran our tests on a local deployment of a model watermarked with SynthID-Text:
 ![](/assets/blog/synthid/detection.png){: .blogpost-img100}
 While the first two (as expected) fail, the <b>Red-Green</b> test consistently passes, detecting the watermark presence ($$p \approx 0$$).
-This also shows that our tests are directly applicable to newly proposed schemes.
-To understand why the Red-Green test passes, let's decompose SynthID as follows:
+This also shows that our tests can be directly applied to newly proposed schemes.
+To understand why the Red-Green test passes, let's decompose SynthID into its building blocks as follows:
 <br><br>
 <b>SynthID-Text</b> = LeftHash h=3 + <span class="contextsize">Increased context size</span> + <span class="tournament">Tournament sampling</span> + <span class="cache">Caching</span>
 <br><br>
-From the perspective of a Red-Green scheme, SynthID starts from the [LeftHash h=3](https://arxiv.org/pdf/2306.04634) variant, increases its context size, and uses tournament sampling to effectively generalize the boosting of Green tokens to variable logit biases.
+From the perspective of a Red-Green scheme, SynthID starts from the [LeftHash h=3](https://arxiv.org/pdf/2306.04634) variant, increases its context size, and uses tournament sampling to effectively generalize the boosting of green tokens to variable logit biases.
 These biases are still consistent for a fixed preceding _context_, which is the key property our detection test relies on, thus it remains effective.
-Next change is <span class="cache">caching, i.e., _"Repeated context masking"_ in the original paper</span>---as in the default SynthID-Text implementation, we set $$K=1$$ to achieve single-sequence non-distortion.
+Next change is caching, i.e., _"Repeated context masking"_ in the original paper---as in the default SynthID-Text implementation, we set $$K=1$$ to achieve single-sequence non-distortion.
 Such caching does not fundamentally affect our test, but introduces a new constraint: instead of upper-bounding, the context size needs to be [estimated](/publications/gloaguen2024detectingwatermarks) correctly, as an overestimation would trigger the cache, preventing our queries to extract any information.
 Increasing $$K$$ would make detection harder, but as discussed in the [SynthID-Text supplementary text (G.3)](https://static-content.springer.com/esm/art%3A10.1038%2Fs41586-024-08025-4/MediaObjects/41586_2024_8025_MOESM1_ESM.pdf#page=23.58), may reduce the watermark effectiveness and increase computational complexity.